jArumugam/BigFish/README.md

   - I want to consider a dynamic situation where the suggestion machine accounts for competition (or supply) from other taxi drivers.

 2. **_Are there good pickup-drop cycles?_**
-  - This is optimizing over longer periods of time isntead of looking at a particular instance
+  - This is optimizing over longer periods of time instead of looking at a particular instance

 ### Plan
 1. Abstract data using networks